PowerDNS/pdns-ansible/README.md

       - "localhost"
 ```

-Notice that this must only contains the credentials
+Notice that this must only contain the credentials
 for the `gmysql` backends provided in `pdns_backends`.

 ```yaml